-Lindsay Shookus Deletes Instagram After Ben Affleck Reportedly Went On Date With Playboy Model
+Lindsay Shookus Deletes Instagram After Ben Affleck Reportedly Went On Date With ‘Playboy’ Model

-Is the Ben Affleck/Lindsay Shookus relationship over?
+Is the Ben Affleck-Lindsay Shookus relationship over?
 There are signs which indicate that the answer is yes.

-People Magazine reports that Shookus does not have an Instagram account anymore.
+People Magazine reports that Shookus does not have an Instagram account any longer.
 The account was recently deleted and the timing seems like a reaction to reports that Ben Affleck went on a date with a Playboy model.

 She could be trying to keep her personal life private by getting rid of her Instagram, ahead of increased speculation about the status of their relationship.